โฐ Minimum Connection Times

 ๐ข Terminal Information

 Barra Airport (BQQ), also identified by its ICAO code SNBX, is a regional aviation facility serving the city of Barra and the surrounding western region of Bahia, Brazil.
 As an important link for this part of the state, the airport primarily handles domestic traffic and connects the local community with larger urban centers and regional hubs.
-The facility features a single asphalt runway, designated 06/24, which measures 1,300 meters in length and is suitable for a range of regional and general aviation aircraft.
+This airport sits at 1,345 feet (410 meters) elevation and operates with a single asphalt runway designated 06/24, suitable for a range of regional and general aviation aircraft, serving this historic city established in 1670 at the junction of the Rio Grande and Sรฃo Francisco rivers.
 Its location near the confluence of the Rio Grande and Rio Sรฃo Francisco makes it a vital point for regional accessibility and trade.

 The terminal at Barra Airport is designed to be small but efficient, focusing on providing essential services for regional travelers.
 Inside the passenger hall, visitors will find clearly marked check-in counters and a streamlined security processing area.
 While the airport does not feature extensive luxury lounges or large-scale retail malls, it provides comfortable seating areas and basic amenities for those in transit.
 The straightforward layout ensures that arrivals and departures are handled quickly, which is a significant advantage for travelers looking for a hassle-free experience.
 Airport staff are available on-site to assist with inquiries and ensure that the terminal operates smoothly.